FAQs

 Are VSPPs provided with an allowance?

-VSPPs can request to receive a one-time amount of $250 during their engagement to cover start-up costs (such as internet connectivity, phone charges) directly associated with virtual engagement.
+Participants receive a one-time amount of $250 to defray start-up costs directly associated with their first virtual engagement.

 Are there hardware or software requirements for VSPPs?